Two-Level Type Theory and Applications

-An overall idea of an approach to implementation that is suitable for most existing proof assistants is the following.
-We work in a type theory with universes of ``strict'' types (i.e.\ where \textsc{uip} holds).
-Pretypes correspond to the ordinary types of the proof assistant and (fibrant) types are represented as pretypes ``tagged'' with the extra property of being fibrant.
-The role of our strict equality is played by the ordinary propositional equality of the proof assistant (which, thanks to \textsc{uip}, is indeed propositional in the sense of HoTT).
-The fibrant equality type is postulated together with its elimination rule $J$.
-We further postulate fibrancy preservation rules for $\Pi$ and $\Sigma$ as they are given in~\ref{sec:spec}.
-The usual computation rule for $J$ is defined using strict equality.
+As a proof of concept, we have implemented some parts of our paper (with the main result being \cref{thm:fibrant-limits}) in the proof assistant Lean. \footnote{Our development uses Lean 2: \url{https://github.com/leanprover/lean2/}} Since Lean does not support two-level type theory directly, we have used type classes to keep track of and automatically propagate fibrancy constraints.
+An overall idea of the implementation is suitable for most existing proof assistants: we work in a type theory with universes of outer types (\ie where \textsc{uip} holds), outer types correspond to the ordinary types of the proof assistant, while fibrant types are represented as types ``tagged'' with the extra structure of being fibrant.
+The role of the outer equality is played by the ordinary propositional equality of the proof assistant (which, thanks to \UIP, is indeed propositional in the sense of HoTT).
+We postulate the fibrant equality type, its elimination rule $J$ and fibrancy preservation rules for $\Pi$ and $\Sigma$ resulting from the rules in~\cref{sec:syntax}.
+The usual computation (or $\beta$-) rule for $J$ is defined using outer equality --- the propositional equality of the proof assistant --- and not judgemental equality.
+This means that this computation does a priori not happen automatically, and explicit rewrites along the propositional $\beta$-rules are needed in proof implementations when working in the inner level.
+In our development, besides the general two-level framework, we have implemented machinery required to define Reedy fibrant diagrams and have fully formalised a proof of \cref{thm:fibrant-limits}.
+We did not find the lack of a definitional $\beta$-rule for $J$ in the inner fragment to affect the internalisation of results on the theory of Reedy fibrant diagrams we have developed.
+For other formalisation approaches to 2LTT, we refer to \cref{subsect:context} above. \end{section}